SanliFaez/OS4Physicists/CourseDevelopment/Week1/CODE_OF_CONDUCT_template.md

 ### Participation Guidelines

-When participating in OS4P course, respect the Utrecht University guideline for [academic and scientific integrity](https://www.uu.nl/en/files/netherlands-code-of-conduct-for-research-integrity2018ukpdf) and [code of conduct](https://www.uu.nl/en/files/codeofconductuuenpdf).
+When participating in OS4P, respect the Utrecht University guideline for [academic and scientific integrity](https://www.uu.nl/en/files/netherlands-code-of-conduct-for-research-integrity2018ukpdf) and [code of conduct](https://www.uu.nl/en/files/codeofconductuuenpdf).
 These guidelines cover our behaviour as participants, mentors, experts, staff, volunteers, and anyone else involved in making this course possible.

 ### How to treat each other